-Now, you can find Raising Cane's at over 150 locations in the U.S., but don't let its popularity fool you from thinking it's worth passing by for a new restaurant stop.
-This is some of the best fried chicken you can find throughout the South.
+Today, you can find Raising Cane's at over 150 locations across the U.S., but don't let its popularity fool you from thinking it's worth passing by for a new restaurant stop -- This is some of the best fried chicken you can find throughout the South.
 Missing your buttermilk biscuit?
 This Texas toast will change your life.

-Whataburger is more than a Texas-born restaurant chain, it is a lifestyle.
-Whether you love the secret menu, photoshoots of babies covered in Spicy Ketchup, or the little trick everyone falls for, there's no denying that in 1950, the fast food game changed forever.
+Whataburger is more than a Texas-born restaurant chain; it is a lifestyle.
+Whether you love the secret menu, photoshoots of babies covered in Spicy Ketchup, or the little Whataburger trick everyone falls for, there's no denying that in 1950, the fast food game changed forever.